juicebox-systems/ceremony/instructions/RESET.md

 pv lenovo-windows-disk.img.zst | ssh -C root@$LENOVO_IP 'zstd --decompress --stdout | dd bs=1M of=/dev/nvme0n1'
 ```

-This took about 40 minutes in the past.
-The `pv` output will appear to stall
+This takes about 30 minutes.
+The `pv` output will appear to stall towards the
-towards the end, while the ceremony computer writes out a bunch of zeros.
+end of the file, while the ceremony computer writes out a bunch of zeros.

 ## Reset the UEFI Settings